Adderbury: History

+Major Larnach of Adderbury House's horse Jeddah won the Epsom Derby at odds of 100–1 and also won at Ascot.
+The Major paid for the building of the Village Institute which opened in 1898 and has been the setting of countless village events, ranging from early instruction and sewing meetings to the present-day activities.

 Places of worship

 Church of England

 The Church of England parish church of Saint Mary the Virgin is in East Adderbury.
-St Mary's is one of the largest parish churches in Oxfordshire and architecturally one of the most important.
+It is a Grade I listed building, is one of the largest parish churches in Oxfordshire and architecturally is one of the most important.
 It is nicknamed the Cathedral of the Feldon.
-St Mary's building retains evidence of its 13th century origins but was enlarged in the 14th century and again in the Perpendicular style in the early 15th century.
+St Mary's building retains evidence of its 13th-century origins but was enlarged in the 14th century and again in the Perpendicular style in the early 15th century.
 By 1611, St Mary's had a clock, for which there are records of repairs in 1617, 1621, 1626 and 1631.
 In 1684 it was replaced with a new clock, which with periodic repairs served the parish until late in the 19th century.
 It has since been replaced with a new clock built by John Smith and Sons of Derby, and little has been preserved of the 1684 clock except one shaft from the motion and the remains of one hand.
 In the 18th century, St Mary's fell into disrepair.